This post was originally published on A Globe Well Travelled in 2014. The content has been revised and updated with fresh information.

 What’s the first thing that comes to mind when I mention the city of Bratislava, Slovakia?

-I bet it’s probably a movie.
-Many of you would have seen Hostel, where a bunch of innocent backpackers get unceremoniously tortured and murdered by high paying international businessmen in an unknown Slovakian location.
+It could be the movie Hostel, where a bunch of innocent backpackers get unceremoniously tortured and murdered by high paying international businessmen in an unknown Slovakian location.

-Otherwise it would be Eurotrip, where American travellers accidentally arrive in a sketchy Bratislavan neighbourhood, surrounded by some alarmingly uncivilised locals, and with no way of getting out of the city due to a lack of railway network.
+Or perhaps Eurotrip, where American travellers accidentally arrive in a sketchy Bratislavan neighbourhood, surrounded by some alarmingly uncivilised locals, and with no way of getting out of the city due to a lack of railway network.

 Even if you haven’t seen these movies, you may know about them.
 But is Bratislava actually as dangerous as its reputation?